Pornography in North Korea

-North Korea forbids the possession, production, distribution and importation of pornography.
-This is punished harshly by the government.
+North Korea strictly forbids the possession, production, distribution and importation of pornography, with severe penalties enforced by the government.
 Nevertheless, pornography is widespread in the country because people secretly import it, or locally produce it.

 The possession of it first became popular amongst elites during the late 1990s, when Kim Jong Il was the leader of the country.
 High ranking political and military officials were the most active consumers of pornography.
 Today, pornography is sold openly on the China–North Korea border despite the government's attempts to curtail circulation.
 Most of the content consumed in North Korea is produced outside the country, with a significant part of it being Chinese bootleg recordings of poor quality.
 A locally produced pornographic film typically involves nude or scantily clad women dancing to music.